 If a student wants to complete an optional one, two, or three credit paper or project, arising out of his or her externship, the student must secure, in advance of submitting a proposal, a faculty supervisor who will be responsible for supervising and grading the student's paper/project and mutually agreeing upon how many credits the paper/project will be worth.
 Prior to the commencement of the externship, the student and faculty supervisor should work out the areas of study to be pursued and establish the general topic to be developed in the paper/project, to the extent possible.
 Details regarding the form and length of the paper/project and due date should be agreed upon prior to the start of the externship.

 Although the flux of business at the host organization may preclude firm definition of the paper/project at the very beginning of the externships semester, every effort should be made to settle the topic and begin work as promptly as possible.
 The finished paper/project must meet the standards ordinarily applied to seminar and independent research papers prepared for the same amount of credit, and must reflect the individual work of the student rather than a joint effort with other students or attorneys.
 That is, it cannot be an assignment that the student turned in to externship supervisors, though it can arise out of that work.

-The student must keep a contemporaneous journal report of activities during the externship.
+The student must keep a contemporaneous journal of activities during the externship.
 It should be in narrative form and must be uploaded to the student's folder on Google Drive on a schedule determined by the syllabus.
-These journal reports should include:
+These journals should include: